sahbahgonzalez/DonkeyKong-Project-COP-3003/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability

-If you discover a security issue, please open an issue or contact us directly at [sgonzalez3276@eagle.fgcu.edu].
+If you discover a security vulnerability, please report it responsibly.

-We will investigate and resolve the issue as soon as possible.
+- **Send an email to:** [sgonzalez3276@eagle.fgcu.edu]
+- **Do NOT** open a GitHub issue for security concerns.
+- We will respond within **14 days**.

+All reports are kept confidential until a fix is released.